mikysett/big-is-tiny/README.md

 - Under the hood vanilla `git` commands are called, this made it faster to implement but brings limitations in performance and stability (if `git` changes some of its returned values BiT may break)
 - Paths are plain strings, this limits portability
 - The changes are not done in a transaction style, which means if the operation fails mid-way you may find the repository in an unwanted state and you may need to do manual cleanup or run `bit -cleanup path/to/your/config.json`
+- Wildcards are not supported for domains paths

 ## License